Private & Confidential Pills

 Read more about how we protect your confidentiality.

 How much will it cost me?

 Contraceptive Pill FAQs

 What is a contraceptive pill?

-Less common but rare risk include, slightly increased risk of developing blood clot.
+A less common but rare risk is a slightly increased risk of developing blood clot.
 Therefore the sexual health specialist will check your BP and BMI (Height and Weight).